Renaissance: Investigating the Pretraining of Vision-Language Encoders: Introduction

-In this paper we begin to address this gap by providing a systematic analysis geared toward shedding light on some basic aspects of training transformers for vision-language modeling.
-In particular, we focus on the pretraining and fine-tuning of transformer-encoder architectures.
-Transformer encoders are best suited toward discriminative tasks such as the NLVR2 benchmark that we mentioned in the opening paragraph and we do not address generative tasks like image captioning here.
-In our first set of experiments (Section~\ref{sec:experiment-2}), we ask whether it is possible to save compute by freezing parts of the model during pretraining and examining the effect on downstream performance.
+In this paper, we begin to address this gap by providing a systematic analysis geared toward shedding light on some basic aspects of training transformer encoders for VL modeling.
+As our focus is on the investigation of encoder models, we do not address generative tasks like image captioning here.
+In our first set of experiments (Section~\ref{sec:experiment-2}), we ask whether it is possible to minimize compute requirements by freezing parts of the model during pretraining and examining the effect on downstream performance.
 In our second and final set of experiments (Section~\ref{sec:experiment-3}) we compare the performance of a VL transformer based on a pretrained text encoder versus one based on a pretrained vision transformer.
-Both sets of experiments will help to establish best training practices for those interested in training VL transformers and hopefully also provide theoretical insight.
-To perform our experiments, we created a novel VL framework that we call \textit{Renaissance} that streamlines the ability to evaluate different VL model types (e.g., 1-tower and 2-tower) against a suite of benchmarks.
+Both sets of experiments help establish best training practices for those interested in training VL transformers and hopefully also provide theoretical insight.
+To perform our experiments, we created a novel VL framework that we call \textit{Renaissance} that streamlines the ability to evaluate different VL model types (e.g., \textit{one-tower} and \textit{two-tower}, explained further in Section~\ref{subsubsec:renaissance:capabilities:model-types}) against a suite of benchmarks.
+This program offers a variety of training options and we hope that it proves a valuable tool for researchers.

-The specific contributions of this paper can be summarized as follows: \begin{itemize} \item We introduce a software platform \textit{Renaissance} that offers a range of options for creating, training and testing vision-language transformer encoder models.
+The specific contributions of this paper can be summarized as follows: \begin{itemize} \item We introduce a software framework \textit{Renaissance} that offers a range of options for creating, training and testing VL transformer encoder models.

 \item We demonstrate that a great deal of compute can be saved by freezing parts of two-tower encoder models during pretraining.
 In particular, freezing the visual module can actually lead to small increases in performance.
 When both modules are frozen there is some loss in downstream performance, though the benefits may outweigh the costs for those with compute-limited training setups.